ISISComputingGroup/lewis-ess/README.md

 There are three ways to specify event handlers when initializing the statemacine:

-- Object-Oriented: Implement one class per state, derived from `State`, which optioinally contains up to one of each event handler
+- Object-Oriented: Implement one class per state, derived from `State`, which optionally contains up to one of each event handler
 - Function-Driven: Bind individual functions to individual events that need handling
 - Implicit: Implement handlers in the device class, with standard names like `on_entry_init` for a state called "init", and call `bindHandlersByName()`